quaresc/wttj_technical_test/README.md

 But I encountered a first problem with Asia and its not so squared borders.
 So I designed multiple boxes for each complicated continents but I wasn't quite happy with this solution because I think I would have lost some clarity.
 So instead I went with 1 continent, 1 polygon.
 (I think it would be interesting to run few benchmarks with both solutions to determine if performances were really impacted or not so much)

+### Link professions with continents

+I sorted my continents list with the idea that jobs input will be mostly European, American and Asian.
+Putting Antarctica first (could be removed for optimization ?) with Oceania second for example, would have been a waste of iterations to find the right continent and therefore a lost of time in average.

 ## Built With

 * [Elixir 1.10.1](https://github.com/elixir-lang/elixir/releases/tag/v1.10.1)